exercism/DEPRECATED.rikki/comments/analyzer/ruby/for_loop/for_loop.md

 end
 ```

-`Enumerable` methods do not affect surounding variables.
+These blocks do not affect surounding variables.

 ```ruby
 person = 'alice'